VytasHub/Finns_Vytas_API/README.md

 # Finns_Vytas_API

-In this project me (Vytas) and Finn are going to use datasets from www.cso.ie website.
+In this project me (Vytas Vaiciulis) and Finn Williams are going to use datasets from www.cso.ie website.
 The datasets chosen for the project are as follows:

 We want to combine these two datasets so we can link household income 14 types of income per county to amount of crime happening 70 different types of crime.
 And see insight into the data.